1) In a nutshell

 One more time - which electric energy power consumption meter will we use?

-3) Practical stuff
+This one:3) Practical stuff

 - 1. Connect all listed parts as shown in the wiring diagram.
 I will not explain the theory behind connection, if anything is unclear, feel free to ask.
 Do not forget to give it some juice :) (usb power bank, or your laptop usb output, etc.).